roman-iork/Data_Validator/README.md

 Map:
  - required() - can't be null
  - sizeof(int size) - must be of this size
- - shape(Map<K, schema<T>> schema) - is for nested structures.
-Schema's value contains a spicified schema<T> with already set number of restrictions.
-Method "isValid(Map<K, T> object)" takes as argument a Map<K, T>.
-If schema's K equals object's K and object's T is validated by schema's V, than shape method will return "true".
+ - shape(Map<String, schema<String>> schema) - is for nested structures.
+Schema's value contains a string schema<String> with already set number of restrictions.
+Method "isValid(Map<String, String> object)" takes as argument a Map<String, String>.
+If schema's key equals object's key and object's value is validated by schema's value, than shape method will return "true".

 var num1 = Map.of("num", 5);
 var num2 = Map.of("num", 3);